ele-ben/functions-experiments/ReadMe.txt

 (obtained, for example by balanceTransitionsMinus1)
 It returns a dataframe identical to df2order, except for rows order which is chosen according to stimSeq and taskSeq vectors
-Performance:
+Performance: it takes 4 seconds to run 10 times.
+This cannot fail by construction
 Description:
-Similar to shuffle_rows, but it simultaneously takes into account the stimuli sequence(the sequence of elements without N-1 repetitions) and the task sequence (the sequence of 0 and 1 without N-1 repetitions)
+Similar to shuffle_rows, but it simultaneously takes into account the stimuli sequence(the sequence of elements without N-1 repetitions) and the task sequence (the sequence of 0 and 1 without N-1 repetitions).